Lenses CLI¶

 - View processors logs

-$ lenses-cli processors logs --cluster-name=clusterName --namespace=nameSpace --podName=runnerStateID [--follow --lines=50]
+- Available only in KUBERNETES execution mode. - $ lenses-cli processors logs --cluster-name=clusterName --namespace=nameSpace --podName=runnerStateID [--follow --lines=50]

 Schemas¶